OptiKey/OptiKey/README.md

 * If you want to build from source then download the master ZIP file [here](https://github.com/JuliusSweetland/OptiKey/archive/master.zip)
 * If you wish to contribute then please email me at <optikeyfeedback@gmail.com>.
 Your next step will be to [fork](https://github.com/JuliusSweetland/OptiKey/fork) the repo and start enhancing the code.

-Please check out the OptiKey landing page for more information on how to get it, how to use it, how to contact me, and how to get involved: [OptiKey.org](http://www.optikey.org).
+Please check out the [OptiKey website](http://www.optikey.org) for more information on how to get it, how to use it, how to contact me, and how to get involved.

 # Problems?